bparanj/crystal/electronics/design/building-blocks.md

 - Provides reference signals for feedback systems
 - Generates control signals for motors and actuators
 - Creates pulse-width modulation (PWM) for power control

-Would you like me to elaborate on any of these applications of signal generation?